-What is Envy Ratio?
+What is the Envy Ratio?

-Importance of Envy Ratio
+Importance of the Envy Ratio

-How to Calculate Envy Ratio
+How to Calculate the Envy Ratio

-Envy ratio can be calculated using the formula below:
+The envy ratio can be calculated using the formula below:

-Example of Envy Ratio
+Example of the Envy Ratio

-However, the company’s managers lack adequate capital to acquire a sufficient equity stake in the company from its current owners.
+The management of RedWhite Corporation considers a management buyout of the company as an exit strategy to make the company private.
+However, the managers lack adequate capital to acquire a sufficient equity stake in the company from its current owners.
 Thus, they decide to finance the deal with private equity firms.

 The managers approach two private equity firms: ABC Capital and XYZ Capital.
 ABC Capital offers the managers the following deal: ABC Capital will acquire an 85% stake in the company for $38M, and the managers will acquire 15% of equity for $2M.
 XYZ Capital offers to finance the purchase of 75% of equity for $35M, and the managers will acquire the other 25% for $5M.

+Thank you for reading CFI’s explanation of the envy ratio.
 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
 To keep learning and advancing your career, the following resources will be helpful: